bbkane/kvcrutch/README.md

 # kvcrutch

 `kvcrutch` is a small tool for working with Azure Key Vaults and TLS certificates.
-It's goal is to augment `az keyvault ...` in cases where `az keyvault` isn't quite capable enough...
+It's goal is to augment `az keyvault` in cases where `az keyvault` isn't quite capable enough...

 ## Commands